ptoche/piketty/lectures/Chapter 01/index.md

 - The Americas can be divided into distinct regions that are even more unequal than the European center and periphery.
 - The total population of the Americas is about 1 billion, with about 40% in the north, 40% in the south and the rest in central America.
 In the north, the United States has a population of 320 million, Mexico 120M, Canada 35M.
 In the south, Brazil has 205M, Colombia 50M, Argentina 45M, Peru 30M, Venezuela 30M.
-- The US-Canada bloc has 350 million people with a per capita output of 40,000 euros.
+- The US-Canada bloc has 350 million people with a per capita output of 40,000 euros (North America also includes Mexico).
 - Latin America (including Mexico and central America) has 600 million people with a per capita output of 10,000 euros (the world average).

 ---